-When you take out a mortgage one of the decisions you will have to make is between a fixed and variable interest rate, or a combination of the two.
-Before you make your choice, it’s important to understand the difference between the two types of interest rates.
+When you take out a mortgage one of the decisions you will have to make is between a fixed and variable interest rate.
+But what does that even mean?
+And did you know you can actually have a combination of the two?

-The type of rate you choose will depend on your view of how the Reserve Bank of Australia’s (RBA’s) cash rate will change over time.
+The type of rate you choose will depend on your view of how the Reserve Bank of Australia’s (RBA) cash rate will change over time.
 This is one of the most important variables to determine how interest rates change.
 If the cash rate changes, so too will variable interest rates set by financial institutions, and they will change in line with the direction of the cash rate.
+Basically, it may go up or it may go down and you'll need to decide if you're willing to take that risk!

 Fixed interest rates